stefan-hoeck/idris2-pack/README.md

 - [ ] Support for local package collections
 - [ ] Command for starting a REPL
 - [ ] Support for custom build directories
-- [ ] Command for typechecking an Idris package
+- [x] Command for typechecking an Idris package
+- [x] Command for building a local Idris2 package
+- [x] Command for running an application
 - [ ] Command for querying a data collection
 - [ ] Command for listing current version of data collection
 - [ ] Support for running tests